iluvcapra/wavinfo/README.md

 # wavinfo

-The `wavinfo` package allows you to probe WAVE and [RF64/WAVE files][eburf64] and extract extended metadata, with an emphasis on film, video and professional music production.
+The `wavinfo` package allows you to probe WAVE and [RF64/WAVE files][eburf64] and extract extended metadata. `wavinfo` has an emphasis on film, video and professional music production but aspires to be the encyclopedic and final aource for all WAVE file metadata.

 ## Metadata Support